-- The uptake of EVs continues to increase in Steady Progression, in which Battery EVs total nearly 3.5 million by 2050. - In System Transformation, the uptake of Battery EVs peaks at 3.4 million in 2043 falling to 3.2 million by 2050. - In Leading the Way and Consumer Transformation, the numbers of EVs reduces from the late 2030s and mid 2040s respectively.
-High levels of societal change in these scenarios, including an increased use of shared private vehicles and widespread switching to public and active travel, results in many homes opting to have one car, or no car at all. - In Leading the Way, the number of Battery EVs and total vehicles reduces substantially, peaking at nearly around 3.3 million before reducing to 2.4 million in 2050.
+- The uptake of EVs continues to increase in Steady Progression up until 2050 when Battery EVs total nearly 3.9 million. - In the other scenarios, the number of Battery EVs peaks at around 3.8 million in the 2040s.
+This is followed in all scenarios by a reduction in the total number of vehicles.
+This reduced total varies from 3.6 million in Consumer Transformation to 2.8 million in Leading the Way. - In Leading the Way and Consumer Transformation, the numbers of EVs reduces from the late 2030s and mid 2040s respectively.
+High levels of societal change in these scenarios, including an increased use of shared private vehicles and widespread switching to public and active travel, results in many homes opting to have one car, or no car at all.